If yours is a B2B business and you’re not yet using social media, here are some reasons you should be talking about b2b social networks.

 - benchmarks you will use in measuring your performance

-Whenever I come across B2B business owners in Nigeria who are sceptical about adopting social media in their marketing mix, I try to encourage them to look at the bigger picture.
+Whenever we see B2B business owners sceptical about adopting social media in their marketing mix, we encourage them to look at the bigger picture.

-For instance, all businesses, whether business-to-consumer (B2C) or business-to-business (B2B), deal with humans.
+For instance, all businesses deal with humans, whether business-to-consumer (B2C) or business-to-business (B2B).

-Even when you say your business is B2B, your staff are humans!
-Some social networks, like Facebook and Instagram, have billions of users.
+Even when you say your business is B2B, your staff are human!
+Some social media sites, like Facebook and Instagram, have billions of users.

-Therefore, there’s every possibility that your staff will belong to one social network or the other.
+Therefore, there’s every possibility that your staff will belong to one.

-So it only makes sense for your business to be on social since that’s where the majority of people spend their time these days.
+So, it only makes sense for your business to be on social since that’s where most people spend their time these days.

-Therefore, if your target audience is on social networks, your business ought to be on the same social network.
+Therefore, if your target audience is on social media, your business should be on it too.

 As Bryan Kramer rightly says, “there is no more B2B or B2C.
 It’s H2H: Human to Human”.There is no more B2B or B2C.
 It's H2H: Human to Human. - Bryan Kramer Click To Tweet